-Savannah region solid waste plant
+Savannah region gets solid waste treatment facility

 The Savannah region is the latest region to get its solid waste treatment facility.